Musical Score Understanding Benchmark: Evaluating Large Language Models' Comprehension of Complete Musical Scores: Benchmark Design

-The data collection process for \BenchShort commences with the selection of 150 scores from MuseScore.
-When a score contains multiple movements, only the first movement is retained.
-Scores exceeding 300 bars are truncated, without compromising the validity of the questions.
+The data collection and model evaluation processes for \BenchShort are shown in \cref{fig:data}.
+The process begins with the selection of 150 scores from MuseScore.
 The complete list of scores included in \BenchShort is provided in \Cref{sec:score}.
-For visual QA, the PDF of each score is employed, whereas for textual QA, the corresponding MXL file on MuseScore is converted into ABC notation.
-A comprehensive set of general questions is then developed and categorised into three levels of difficulty (Levels 1–3), designed to evaluate a broad range of musical concepts encompassing fundamental notational knowledge.
-In addition, score-specific questions are designed as Level 4 questions.
-Representative examples of these questions are provided in \Cref{sec:sample_question} to illustrate the structure of \BenchShort.
-With the exception of Level 1, Levels 2–4 are intentionally designed to include bar localisation tasks, after which corresponding questions are formulated for each RQ identified in \Cref{sec:RQs}.
+Our sampling unit is a score instance, which may correspond to a full score, a movement, or a self-contained excerpt, rather than a unique work title.
+For visual QA, the PDF of each score is employed, whereas for textual QA, the corresponding MusicXML file is converted into ABC notation.
+All PDFs originate from MuseScore source files and are exported directly from the corresponding project files using consistent default settings, such as page layout and rendering parameters, avoiding scan artefacts and preserving engraving clarity.
+We manually inspect the exported PDFs and ensure that bar numbers are visible at the beginning of each system or segment, so bar-indexed questions are not confounded by inconsistent bar-number availability.
+A comprehensive set of general questions is then developed and categorised into three levels of difficulty (Levels 1--3), designed to evaluate a broad range of musical concepts encompassing fundamental notational knowledge.
+In addition, score-specific questions are designed for Level 4.
+Representative examples of Levels 1--4 questions are provided in \Cref{sec:sample_question}.
+With the exception of Level 1, Levels 2--4 are intentionally designed to include bar localisation tasks.

-Questions from Levels 1–3 are defined as general questions, since they can be applied to any score.
-These questions address topics including notational onset information, pitch analysis, and harmonic relationships, thereby serving as a foundation for evaluating a model’s capacity to process and interpret musical scores with increasing complexity.
-Once this general question set is finalised, each score in \BenchShort is assigned nine questions in total: three from Level 1, three from Level 2, and three from Level 3.
-This systematic allocation ensures that every score is evaluated across multiple domains, thus establishing a balanced benchmark for model assessment.

-Level 4 comprises score-specific questions that assess the model’s ability to interpret more sophisticated musical phenomena, including melodic motifs, thematic development, textural variation, and orchestration.
-These questions differ across scores and are designed to evaluate the model’s sensitivity to musical subtleties that have been largely neglected in previous benchmarks.
-Each score is assigned three Level 4 questions, resulting in a total of twelve questions per score and an overall benchmark of 1,800 questions.
+For simpler scores, we formulate questions so that each level continues to probe the intended musical ability for that piece.
+When a concept is not meaningfully instantiated in a particular score, we use a musicologically appropriate equivalent within the same level definition rather than reducing the task to a trivially easier variant.